top of page

 ARB 079678F

-Armeet founded Poroban in 2018 with an aim to push the boundaries in low energy building design.
-His focus in innovative low tech materials with low embodied energy and supporting locally made construction products have led to a diverse range of projects that have helped promote and steer our construction sector towards a low carbon future.
+Armeet founded Poroban in 2018 with an aim to push the boundaries in sustainable design and construction.
+His focus on innovative low carbon materials combined with supporting locally made construction products have led to a diverse range of projects that have helped promote and steer our construction sector towards meeting climate change targets.

-His passion for community projects led to winning bids to develop a greening scheme in south London supported by the Mayor of London and to developing design proposals with The Friends of Streatham Hill Theatre who are campaigning to bring the theatre back into community use.
+His passion for sustainable community projects have led to winning major bids such as the Hastings Castle Visitor Centre; The LJ Greenlink - an urban design greening scheme in south London (supported by the Mayor of London and Lambeth Council); and to successfully crowdfunding a campaign with The Friends of Streatham Hill Theatre to bring the Grade 2 listed theatre back into community use.

 He has been a visiting critique at the KRVIA architectural school in Mumbai and has developed various educational workshops to help local Indian communities engage with the city through performance and play.

-Prior to his time in India, Armeet worked in Edinburgh with award winning architects Gray Marshall Associates, focusing on Historic Building conservation and adaptive re-use.
+Prior to his time in India, Armeet worked in Edinburgh with award winning architects Gray Marshall Associates, focusing on Historic Building conservation and adaptive re-use, gaining valuable experience in traditional building techniques and building science.

-Armeet is an associate lecturer at UAL Central Saint Martins, design tutor at UCA Canterbury, a trustee for The Friends of Streatham Hill Theatre, and a drummer and trombonist for the band Nkomba.
-Armeet also organises the annual Burns Night fundraising event on behalf of the Loughborough Junction Action Group.
+Armeet is an associate lecturer at UAL Central Saint Martins, sessional design tutor at UCA Canterbury, a trustee for The Friends of Streatham Hill Theatre, and a drummer and trombonist for the band Nkomba.
+Armeet also organises the annual Burns Night fundraising event on behalf of the Loughborough Junction Action Group and operates Del the Dub - a 'mobile community engagement hub'.